 |Ryan Pferdehirt||Ryan Pferdehirt is an adjunct professor in Religious Studies and Bioethics.
 He also serves as the Bioethicist and Department Chair of Bioethics at MultiCare Health System.
 His research areas include moral philosophy, end-of-life ethics, and advance care planning ethics.
 He is a doctoral candidate in Bioethics at Loyola University Chicago.
 He received his BA in Humanities (Philosophy and English Literature) from the University of Pittsburgh, and MS in Health Care Ethics from Creighton University.|

-Department of Philosophy.
-Dr. Liao teaches Basics of Bioethics with special attention to traditionally marginalized perspectives, such as those that are concerned with racism and ableism and medicine and technology.
+Sam Liao is Associate Professor of Philosophy.
+He teaches Basics of Bioethics with special attention to the ways in which oppressive systems, such as racism and ableism, function in medicine and technology.
 See his website (http://liao.shen-yi.org) for more information on his research interests beyond bioethics.
 (On leave Spring, 2019)